 Is it safe to travel to the DPRK?
 I have seen news stories about tourists getting detained in North Korea — will this happen to me?

 Safety is our number one priority, and, as we have done since our first tour in 1993, we take every step to ensure and maintain the safety of everyone who chooses to travel with us — providing crucial information, briefings, and warnings about the risks of travel to North Korea, which is a destination, more than any other, that one should be fully prepared for before making a visit.

 When you travel to the DPRK with us you are legally entering the country as a tourist, and therefore must obey the local laws to ensure your safety, and that of the group.
 Breaking the rules is when safety becomes compromised.
 But, based on our experience of running tours for the last 24 years, as well as our continual consultations with those inside and outside of the country with valuable input on these matters, if no rules are broken there will be no issue with tour safety, or how you are treated.

-However, we believe it's important that you familiarise yourself with your government's advice before booking a tour as it involves a very explicit warning to US citizens not to travel to North Korea, and it is only right and proper that you are fully aware of that statement, and its content, when making the decision to travel with us.
+However, we believe it's important that you familiarise yourself with your own government's position before booking a tour as many of them involve advice against all but essential travel, and it is only right and proper that you are fully aware of those statements, and their content, when making the decision to travel with us.
 See, for example, the British Government's latest advice, reacting to the latest sabre-rattling and heightened rhetoric, here:

 We insist that anyone travelling with us attends a mandatory pre-tour meeting, and — thanks to our thorough tour briefings, our experienced and professional staff, and our unparalleled understanding from over two decades in the country — continue to conduct our tours to North Korea in a safe and responsible manner — for anyone and everyone who chooses to travel with us.